Plusultra-Pharma/plusultra-marketing/README.md

 # Change History
 * Ver.
 0.1 - Side menu.
 Cordova v11.0.0, Ionic v5.4.16.
 Android only.
 Using Nobelpharma US website as a test-bed.
 * Ver.
 0.2 - Using Plusultra GmbH Website
+* Ver.
+0.3 - Using Capacitor framework and added many new menus such as Sales, Congress Info, Customer Info and so on

 # License
  * Apache 2.0 License